-I loved the Genesis on deep sky, but I like observing the Moon and planets too, so the NP101, which does both, was a natural upgrade path.
-I used to be very sceptical of TeleVue’s Petzval designs – thinking all that glass a pointless complexity - we live and learn.
-All Tele Vue’s Petzvals give peerless deep sky views, but unlike the NP101 the Genesis is pretty much a specialist visual deep sky scope.
-Someone recently said to me of the NP101 (and I quote) “Oh the sharpness.
+I loved the Genesis on deep sky, but the Genesis is less ideal for the Moon and planets due to significant false colour.
+All Tele Vue’s Petzvals give peerless deep sky views, but unlike the NP-101 the Genesis is pretty much a specialist visual deep sky scope.
+Someone recently said to me of the NP-101 (and I quote) “Oh the sharpness.
 Open clusters are mind blowing through those things.”
 Exactly the same could be said of the Genesis.

 After perhaps a quarter of a century of, I would say, very regular use, the Genesis still performed flawlessly.
 The focuser was smooth and precise, the optics pin sharp with collimation spot on.
 And it still looked great.
 Tele Vues are solidly built.
 People talk about a “legacy telescope” and I suspect that Genesis will still be delivering lovely views long after both Al Nagler and I have gone.
-True, it’s not an APO and the NP101 is vastly better in that respect, but for low to medium power wide-field viewing the Genesis is unequalled.
+True, it’s not an APO and the NP-101 is vastly better in that respect, but for low to medium power wide-field viewing the Genesis is unequalled.

-Confession time: on an emotional-attachment level, I think I liked the Genesis even better than the NP101, for reasons that I find hard to explain.
+Confession time: on an emotional-attachment level, I think I liked the Genesis even better than the NP-101, for reasons that I find hard to explain.
 I preferred its looks and I think it was slightly shorter; perhaps it was even flatter and more stunning on deep sky.
 Its quirky single mindedness gave it character.
 Interestingly, the friend I bought it from still regrets selling it and reckons it gave him his finest views of extended DSOs like M31.